-The original cylinder head that came on the waterboxer engine (83-91 Vanagon) is a German designed and made unit.
+The original cylinder head that came on the waterboxer engine (1983-91 Vanagon) is a German designed and made unit.
 It is no longer available new from VW, but there is a better aftermarket example made by the AMC company of Spain.
 The casting they produce is superior to the original German-made casting.
 It has 8% more mass than the original casting (weighs 12.2 lbs. versus the 11.4 lbs. of the original design).
 The new Spanish casting is thicker in areas where the original casting was known to fail, namely near the spark plugs at the date-code stamping.
 It is interesting and amusing how German engineers—whom are renowned for their engineering prowess—actually weakened an otherwise bulletproof cylinder head design because of their obsession with documentation.
-Who needs to know when a cylinder head was cast anyway?
 Needless to say, the somewhat more pragmatic Spanish re-producers dispensed with the date stamping, and added extra material there for good measure.

 The GoWesty Solution!